RestAuth/server/doc/install/from-source.rst

 * `Django South`_ is used for handeling schema migrations.

 ..
-Note:: Although Django 1.4 still supports Python 2.5, RestAuth is only compatible with Python 2.6 or later.
+Note:: Although Django 1.4 still supports Python 2.5, RestAuth is only compatible with Python 2.6.5 or later.
+Earlier 2.6-versions should also work but are untested.

 Get source
 ----------